Prisoner of the Mountains: Plot

-During the First Russian-Chechen War, young Ivan Zhilin (played by Bodrov's son Sergei Bodrov Jr.) is conscripted into military service and finds himself in Chechnya alongside battle-hardened Sergeant Sasha and another soldier.
-Their armored vehicle is attacked by Chechens, resulting in one casualty and Ivan and Sasha being taken hostage to a mountain village, where they are imprisoned in a stable by village chief Abdul Murat.
-Abdul seeks to exchange them for his son held by the Russians, as previous ransom attempts failed.
+During the First Chechen War, young Ivan Zhilin (played by Bodrov's son Sergei Bodrov Jr.) is conscripted into military service and finds himself in the mountains of Chechnya alongside battle-hardened Sergeant Sasha and another soldier.
+Their armored vehicle is attacked by Chechen fighters, resulting in Ivan and Sasha being taken captured and taken to a mountain aul, where they are imprisoned in a stable by village chief Abdul Murat.
+Abdul seeks to exchange them for his son, a rebel held by the Russians, as previous ransom attempts had failed.

-Initial exchange attempts fail due to Russian deception, prompting Abdul to instruct Ivan and Sasha to write letters to their mothers, urging negotiations for their release.
+Initial exchange attempts fail due to Russian deception and corruption, prompting Abdul to instruct Ivan and Sasha to write letters to their mothers, urging negotiations for their release.
 Over the following ten days, Ivan and Sasha earn respect in the village by performing tasks and defusing landmines.
 Their relationship with their guard, Hasan, warms, as does Ivan's bond with Abdul's daughter, Dina, who secretly provides them with food.

 Ivan's mother negotiates with Abdul for their release, successfully arranging an exchange, unbeknownst to Ivan and Sasha.
 They attempt escape, resulting in the death of Hasan and a shepherd.
 Sasha is subsequently executed, leaving Ivan alone in captivity.
 As preparations for the exchange progress, Abdul's son escapes and is killed, leading Abdul to plan Ivan's execution.
 Dina secretly sets Ivan free, but he refuses to flee to protect her.

 Abdul shoots at Ivan but deliberately misses, letting him go.
 As Ivan walks away from the village, he sees a squadron of Russian military helicopters flying by, presumably to attack the village.
 He futilely waves and shouts at them, telling them to stop.
 The film ends with Ivan narrating: he returns home with his mother, haunted by the events and unable to forget those involved.